-A physical exam and medical history may be all that's needed to recommend treatment for delayed ejaculation.
-However, if delayed ejaculation appears to be caused by an underlying problem that might need treatment, you may need further tests or you may need to see a specialist.
+A physical exam and medical history might be all that are needed to recommend treatment for delayed ejaculation.
+However, if delayed ejaculation appears to be caused by an underlying problem that might need treatment, you might need further tests or you might need to see a specialist.

 Tests for underlying problems can include:

 - Physical exam.
-This may include careful examination of your penis and testicles.
+This might include careful examination of your penis and testicles.
 The doctor will use light touch to make sure you have normal sensation in your genitals.

 - Blood tests.
-A sample of your blood may be sent to a lab to check for signs of heart disease, diabetes, low testosterone levels and other health problems.
+Your health care provider might take a blood sample and send it to a lab to check for signs of cardiovascular disease, diabetes, a low testosterone level and other health problems.

 - Urine tests (urinalysis).
 Urine tests are used to look for signs of diabetes, infection and other underlying health conditions.

-Delayed ejaculation treatment depends on the underlying cause, but may include taking a medication or making changes to medications you currently take, undergoing psychological counseling, or addressing alcohol abuse or illegal drug use.
+Delayed ejaculation treatment depends on the underlying cause, but it might include taking a medication or making changes to medications you currently take, undergoing psychological counseling, or addressing alcohol or illegal drug use.

-If you're taking medication that may be causing delayed ejaculation, reducing the dose of a medication or switching medications may fix the problem.
-Sometimes, adding a medication may help.
+If you're taking medication that might be causing delayed ejaculation, reducing the dose of a medication or switching medications might fix the problem.
+Sometimes, adding a medication might help.